BBVA/kapow/docs/source/tutorial/tutorial03.rst

 **Senior**

   Sounds great!
-How could we live without Kapow! all this time?
+How we have lived without Kapow! all this time?

   As they requested, we can offer them with a parameter to filter the registers they want to pick and another parameter to limit the output size in lines.